Flawion/KOControls/README.md

 ### KOTextField

-This textField supports showing an error with the validation.
+Text field supports showing and validating an error.

 You always have to set the error description before show it.
 To show an error manually you need to change the default ```validateMode``` to manual and just change the flag ```isShowingError``` to true.